Knowing how to write press release headlines that people readis a valuable ability to have as a marketer. However, it is not an easy task.

+How towrite press release headlines that people read?
 Here are some "musts" and "must-nots" when it comes to drafting amazing press release headlines.

 Your press release is intended for journalists and others who can help spread the word about your announcement.
 The word "press release" is right there in the name.
 This is a simple issue, but your title must speak to them.

 Why should they care about your announcement?
 Why should people care about what you're saying?
 What will they gain by disseminating it through their platform?
 What would their readers get from this?

 Begin by remembering that your press release comprises your media pitchand that those who read it are trying to tick specific boxes as they do so.
 It's time to move on to the next press release if they don't see the value in them.

 Which statement has more impact on you: "Sales Up In The Third Quarter" or "Sales Up By 60% In The Third Quarter"?
 Of course, the second one.
 Numbers always assist the reader in creating a more full and engaging mental picture.

 If statistics or anything else that helps to quantify what you're attempting to say can be added to your announcement, do so to make it easier for the reader to feel it.

 You've probably seen how similar press release headlines and newspaper headlines (both online and in print) are.
 It's possible to argue that it's the same language.

 So, imagine you're competing for attention, and write a title that encapsulates the major takeaway from your press release in a way that makes readers want to learn more.